 Location: Geneva, Illinois, United States

-James Uicker, Retired Mechanical Engineer, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership as a professional engineer.
+Gregory W. Sellberg, Retired Mechanical Engineer at the Fermi National Accelerator Laboratory, has been recognized by Marquis Who’s Who Top Engineers for dedication, achievements, and leadership in detector development for high-energy physics.

 Now retired, Mr. Sellberg excelled as a non-degreed mechanical engineer at the Fermi National Accelerator Laboratory from 2013 to 2019.
 In this position, he was involved in designing and developing solid-state detectors for high-energy physics, among several other types of detectors.
 Prior to this role, he held multiple roles at the same laboratory, advancing from a designer to a mechanical technician to an operation specialist between 1977 and 2013.
 Mr. Sellberg began his career as a consultant at the University of Chicago, later working for the Monogram Company and Motorola.
 In the 1990s, he received recognition for his professional excellence from the North American ZEISS Conference.